alexpineda/titan-reactor/README.md

 Developing plugins for Titan Reactor is easy and requires no build tools, just a text editor is fine :) [Details here in CREATING_PLUGINS.md](https://github.com/imbateam-gg/titan-reactor/blob/dev/CREATING_PLUGINS.md)

+### Data Sensitivity

+Replay information is not transmitted anywhere.
+Plugins may request permission to access replay information and it is your responsibility to trust the plugins/plugin authors that you grant access to.

 ### Development Installation

 *Using node 16 and yarn*